We will look at how to reduce Ragdoll shedding for your cat to keep it from losing too much hair unnecessarily.

 They have beautiful eyes that are always blue in color.
-Because Ragdolls have this luxurious coat, it’s no wonder many people would like to know how to reduce Ragdoll shedding.
+Ragdolls are long haired cats!
+Because Ragdoll cats have this luxurious coat, it’s no wonder many people would like to know how to reduce Ragdoll shedding.

 Hair loss is the result of how quickly their shedding cycles happen.
 Despite their thick coats, they don’t shed as much as people think since they don’t have undercoats.
+The undercoat is one of the major factors in how much your cat will shed.
 Ragdoll cats shed throughout the year when they live in mild climates.